Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 Now let's try add content dynamically to our form.

-Add 2 `label` elements to our form in `UefiLessonsPkg/HIIFormDataElements/Form.vfr`:
+Add two `label` elements to our form in `UefiLessonsPkg/HIIFormDataElements/Form.vfr`:
 ```
 formset
   guid     = FORMSET_GUID,